Repeat after me: Relationships. Take. Work.

 Have you ever seen a campaign that you really liked?
 Maybe use that for inspiration for your team’s next one.
 Really enjoyed a chatbot experience that helped you get support that you needed?
 Maybe explore updates to your brand’s chatbot.

 Did you wake up to four text messages from one brand between the hours of 1 and 3am?
-Take that kind of experience back to your team and use it as motivation to make sure you’re using tools like location data and Intelligent Delivery to send messages at times that make sense to users.
+Take that kind of experience back to your team and use it as motivation to make sure you’re using tools like location data and Intelligent Timing to send messages at times that make sense to users.

 The examples are endless, but at the end of the day, this is about remembering that your customers are human beings who want to be treated as such.
 It’s unlikely that you’ll be able to offer each and every customer a 1:1, human-to-human experience.
 But there are ways to use technology to make automated experiences like your cross-channel messaging still feel like human interactions.
 Testing copy to see what language resonates with your customers, using their preferred channel, offering them suggestions and specials that are personal and individualized are all great ways to accomplish this.